-If You Want to Support NFL Player Protests, Watch the WNBA Finals
+If You Want To Support NFL Player Protests, Watch The WNBA Finals

 The bottom line is that it is only acceptable for an athlete to be an athlete, and “stick to sports.”
 Things immediately become tense when athletes exercise their autonomy and speak out against social injustices that impact them, their family, and/or their community.
 This is especially true when it comes to speaking about racial justice and LGBTQ equality.

-This pervasive narrative-- that athlete activism is toxic to the sports brand-- is still dominant.
-Ultimately, boycotting the NFL to support Kaepernick and those that kneel with him isn’t enough to disrupt this narrative.
+This pervasive narrative ― that athlete activism is toxic to the sports brand ― is still dominant.
+Ultimately, boycotting the NFL to support Kaepernick and those who kneel with him isn’t enough to disrupt this narrative.
 In fact, it might even reinforce it.

 To change these dynamics, we have to do more than simply tune out.
-We have to tune-in.
+We have to tune in.

 Those of us who want to stand with athletes who take a knee for social justice should do so by rewarding them with our viewership.
-We should tune-in to watch leagues and teams that choose to embrace using their platforms for making a difference, in addition to a profit.
+We should tune in to watch leagues and teams that choose to embrace using their platforms for making a difference, in addition to a profit.

 This Wednesday, we’ll have the opportunity to do just this as the Sparks take on the Lynx in the WNBA finals.

 The WNBA as a league has increasingly embraced social justice as a part of its rebranding efforts, and part of the league’s collective identity.
 WNBA athletes have been incredibly active in speaking out against racial injustice and standing up for LGBTQ inclusion.
-Even before Kaepernick, several teams, including a WNBA Final’s team (the Lynx), even staged a pre-game protest to support racial justice last year.
+Even before Kaepernick, several teams, including a WNBA Finals team (the Lynx), even staged a pre-game protest to support racial justice last year.
 The Lynx and the Sparks also staged protests before the opening game on Sunday.
 The Sparks skipped the National Anthem while the Lynx locked arms in solidarity.

 Imagine the message we all could send by pushing the ratings for the WNBA finals through the roof this week?